 The ancient Egyptians were so concerned about their afterlife and how to be ready for the other world, and this is so obvious in what they had left, mainly tombs and some temples, most of them are funerals.
 No wonder in Egypt, you can find maybe the most massive tomb in the world in shape, like the Great Pyramid, and a valley full of tombs of great kings in Luxor such as the Valley of The Kings, without forgetting Sakkara complex, the oldest necropolis ever known.

-They were also creating a unique technique to save the body in good condition by mummification, using some jars to keep the organs in, which was called the Canopic Jars.
+They also created a unique technique to save the body in good condition by mummification, using some jars to keep the organs in, called the Canopic Jars.
 So let’s explore what Canopic Jars means and some facts, names, what it used for, what was written on it, and which jar held which organ.

-Each single Canopic Jar was covered by one of four Horus gods heads (Hapy, Imsety, Duamutef, and Qebhsenef), protecting a specific part of the viscera after being embalmed separately and wrapped in linen.
+Each single Canopic Jar was covered by one of four Horus gods heads (Hapy, Imsety, Duamutef, and Qebhsenef), protecting a specific part of the viscera after being embalmed separately, anointed, and wrapped in linen.